Privacy and the GDPR for verenigingen

 - Rules and laws

-Verenigingen (associations) and stichtingen (foundations) often have to deal with the GDPR (General Data Protection Regulation).
-For example, if you keep lists of members or donors, or post a list of board members on the website.
-When you process any personal data, you must comply with the General Data Protection Regulation (GDPR).
-Personal data are any data you can use to identify a specific individual.
+Verenigingen (associations) and stichtingen (foundations) often have to deal with the General Data Protection Regulation, GDPR.
+For example, if you keep lists of members or donors, or post images of board members on the website.
 In this article, you will find everything you need to know about what the GDPR means for your vereniging or stichting.

 Images and videos

 You are not allowed to simply publish photos and videos.
-If people are visible in the images, it may violate their right to privacy.
-If the people in the images are recognisable, then the images are also personal data> And that is when the GDPR applies.
+If the people in the images are recognisable, then the images are also personal data and GDPR applies.
 No one is allowed to publish another person’s personal data on the internet without their permission.

 Personal use